dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 ![WPA Symbol configuration.](../../img/perf-tools/WPA_SymbolLoad.png){#fig:WpaSymbolLoadDialog width=70%}

 WPA is also useful without symbols by looking at correlations between CPU activity where in the beginning explorer was processing the double click event and suddenly Windows Defender needs 637 ms CPU followed by some idle time where no process was active and then suddenly our double clicked process (ETWAnalyer) was started ca. 1s after the double click event.
 Correlation is not causation, but with Context Switch Tracing you can prove that explorer was waiting on Windows Defender which is not possible by looking at CPU sampling data.

 ![WPA slow process start overview.](../../img/perf-tools/WPA_SlowProcessStartOverview.png){#fig:WpaSlowProcessStartOverview width=100% }

 Figure @fig:WpaSlowProcessStartOverview shows that even without stack traces you can find interesting patterns by looking at CPU consumption of the explorer, Defender and when the double clicked executable is started.

 ![WPA disk and exception correlation.](../../img/perf-tools/WPA_SlowProcessStart_Disk_Exception.png){#fig:ProcessStartDiskException width=100% }

-The OverView profile allows you to quickly check if an issue correlates with
+The OverView profile allows you to quickly check if an issue correlates with a CPU, disk, memory, .NET exception, or something else.

-- CPU
-- Disk
-- Memory
-- .NET Exceptions

 From the *"Disk Usage Utilization by Disk, Priority"* table in figure @fig:ProcessStartDiskException we find that the disk was 29 ms active.
 If disk IO is near zero then it cannot be related with our > 1000 ms observed delay of a process start.

 [^1]: Windows SDK Downloads [https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
 [^2]: Windows ADK Downloads [https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#other-adk-downloads](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install#other-adk-downloads)